Employer Information

 Main duties of the placement

 Along with other members of the Tier 1 rota, the F2 doctors are responsible for the initial assessment and management of infants and children presenting acutely to hospital via either GP referral or from the emergency department to the Paediatric assessment unit at Gloucestershire Royal, and their continuing care when in-patients.
 They are also involved in overseeing the medical needs of surgical patients (general surgery, ENT, orthopaedics) on the ward.
 They will work closely with, and be supervised by, senior medical and nursing staff.
-There is a resident Tier 2 grade paediatrician at all times to support the Foundation doctor, and close supervision by consultants.
+There is a resident Tier 2 grade paediatrician at all times to support the Foundation Dr, and close supervision by consultants.

 Typical working pattern in this placement